Learn-to Camp in Halifax

 - Successful students will work for approximately 16 to 18 weeks between May and August.

-For more information, contact email@example.com and stay tuned to www.jobs.gc.ca.
-Applications are typically accepted between January and February.
+For more information, contact firstname.lastname@example.org and stay tuned to www.jobs.gc.ca.
+Applications are typically accepted during the month of February.

 Partnering with Parks Canada